GripiotisMike/Password-Generator/README.md

 # SimplePasswordGenerator
+It is a simple Password Generator (You set the length and type)

 - In this Project i learned how to use 'for' loops, use the range attribute and Code Blocks